katanaml/sparrow/sparrow-ml/llm/README.md

   -F 'file=@invoice_1.pdf;type=application/pdf'
 ```

-Inference call with `unstructured-light` agent, using only tables option:
+Inference call with `unstructured-light` agent, using only tables option.
+This agent supports also JPG and PNG files:

 ```
 curl -X 'POST' \